styfic/MMM-Ebook/README.md

+**The ebooks in this repo are updated weekly with new posts by an automated Github action.**

 This is a fork of [beege/MMM-Ebook](https://github.com/beege/MMM-Ebook]) updated to use Python3 and generate ebooks so you do not need to manually generate ebooks in Calibre, and to include images hosted at mrmoneymustache.com.

-This utility scrapes Mr. Money Mustache's blog (http://www.mrmoneymustache.com/) and outputs HTML pages to import through a tool such as Calibre to create into an EBook of the desired format.
+This utility pulls a list of posts from Mr. Money Mustache's blog (http://www.mrmoneymustache.com/) via RSS, scrapes the pages that are not cached locally, and outputs ePub, mobi, azw3, pdf ebooks plus HTML pages that can be imported through a tool like Calibre to create into an EBook of your desired format.

-The ebooks in this repo are updated weekly with new posts by an automated CI script.

 ### Use